olia danilevich via Pexels

 The Employment Allowance

 One relief is worth flagging.
 The Employment Allowance increased from £5,000 to £10,500 in April 2025, and the previous £100,000 eligibility cap was removed.
-For smaller teams, this can offset a meaningful portion of the employer NIC bill.
+For small sales teams managing commission, this can offset a meaningful portion of the employer NIC bill.

 The allowance is claimed through payroll and reduces the employer NIC liability for the year.
 For a team generating £10,500 or less in employer NIC annually, it eliminates the bill entirely.
 For larger teams, it reduces it.